A New Home For Music

 Why This Matters

 We're building the conservatory of tomorrow

 The Student Center will be a common area for students to study, socialize, and dine together.
 Located on the lobby level adjacent to the kitchen, the Student Center is where students will access dining services.
 This large lounge will facilitate collaboration and also include a self-service coffee bar and other amenities.

 The lobby level will also house the Live Music Innovation Center, consisting of a restaurant and bar with a performance space suitable for small ensembles and lectures.
 The Live Music Innovation Center will regularly see guest chefs working with SFCM’s artistic team providing dining and concert experiences that combine food, drinks, and music.
 The space will feature views of Van Ness Avenue and Davies Symphony Hall.

 The top (twelfth) floor of the Bowes Center will feature an open, green Terrace that runs along Dr. Tom Waddell Place—the north side of the building—overlooking the Civic Center Plaza.
 The Terrace, directly facing the dome of City Hall, will be accessible to students and will offer a beautiful space for dinners and receptions.
 The Board Conference Room will also serve as a reading room.

-In purchasing property at 200-214 Van Ness Avenue, SFCM has agreed to replace the 27 apartments currently inhabited by residents at 200 Van Ness Avenue.
+In purchasing property at 200-214 Van Ness Avenue, SFCM has agreed to replace the 27 apartments previously inhabited by residents at there.
 The third and fourth floors of the Bowes Center will consist of replacement housing at a rent-stabilized rate for the residents who have elected to remain at the location.
-They will be relocated to a neighboring high-rise building during construction and will be moved into the Bowes Center with the terms of their existing rental agreements.
+They have been relocated to a neighboring high-rise building and will be moved into a designated space in the Bowes Center.